The 10 Best Parks in Japan

 4. Universal Studios Japan

-A famous theme park inspired by great Hollywood movies, opened in March 2001, located on Sakurajima Island in Osaka.
-It was the first Universal Studios theme park outside the USA.
+A famous theme park inspired by big Hollywood movies, opened in March 2001, located on Sakurajima Island in Osaka.
+It was the first Universal Studios theme park outside the United States.

 The 10 best parks in Japan